 How to Grow

 Seeds may be sown directly into the landscape after the danger of the last frost has passed.
 The soil temperatures should be 68 to 86° F, and the bed kept moist, but not wet, until germination.
 Seedlings will appear in one to two weeks.
 Depending on the cultivar, thin the seedlings to a spacing of 10 to 15 inches apart.
 The flowers will bloom 55 to 60 days after sowing.
 Seeds may also be started indoors 7 to 10 weeks prior to transplanting outdoors.
-Transplants can also be purchased from a nursery in order to establish a planting more quickly.
+Transplants can also be purchased from a nursery to establish a planting more quickly.
 Melampodium produces many viable seeds and will easily self-sow in the landscape.

 Overall, melampodium is a tough annual.
 There are no serious insect or disease problems.
 It is susceptible to powdery mildew in hot, humid climates; therefore, it is important to space the plants properly to allow better air circulation to help prevent infection.